 See the worksheet on the Ohio website by clicking here.

 Ohio National Guard Reimbursement and Benefits

-Deduct on line 28 the following amounts, but only if (i) these amounts are in your federal adjusted gross income (Ohio IT 1040, line 1) and (ii) you have not already deducted these amounts elsewhere on Ohio Schedule A:
+Deduct the following amounts, but only if (i) these amounts are in your federal adjusted gross income (Ohio IT 1040, line 1) and (ii) you have not already deducted these amounts elsewhere on Ohio Schedule A:

 Individual Development Accounts

-You can deduct matching contributions that you made to another person's Individual Development Account when the account has been established by a county department of human services.
+You can deduct matching contributions that you made to an Individual Development Account when the account has been established by a county department of human services.
 For further information, contact your local county department of human services.

 Income Earned By Military Nonresidents